nbidal18/ft_pi/README.md

 ## Usage
 To use `ft_printf` in your project:
-1. Clone this repo and put this folder on you project's directory.
+1. Clone this repo on your machine and put this folder on you project's directory.
 2. Ensure your project's Makefile includes a rule to run the `ft_printf` Makefile.
 3. Replace any calls to `printf()` in your code with `ft_printf()`.